|

 Sodium: pH 14

-Note that a food's acid or alkaline forming tendency in the body
+Note that a food's acid or alkaline forming

-has nothing to do with the actual pH of the food itself.
+the actual pH of the food itself.
 For

-example, lemons are very acidic, however the end products they
+example, lemons are very acidic, however the

-produce after digestion and assimilation are very alkaline so,
+and assimilation are very alkaline so,

 lemons are alkaline forming in the body.
-Likewise, meat will test

-alkaline before digestion, but it leaves very acidic residue in
+digestion, but it leaves very acidic residue

-the body so, like nearly all animal products, meat is very acid
+in the body so, like nearly all animal

 |

-ACIDIFYING
+ACIDIFYING VEGETABLES

 Corn